rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 execution.
 Rackspace Monitoring helps keep your applications up and running.
 Remote monitoring tests connectivity from regional zones deployed throughout our global data centers, and agent-based monitoring gathers information from inside each resource.

+Rackspace Monitoring provides you with a set of tools that monitor, analyze and report on the availability and performance of your websites, servers and other cloud resources.

 #### How do I set up Rackspace Monitoring?